Temps and termites are on the rise. Schedule your free inspection today.

 Pregnant women are found to be attractive to mosquitoes as they tend to have higher metabolic rates on average than nonpregnant women, therefore they release more carbon dioxide.
 Also, a pregnant woman’s body temperature is typically higher than normal, which is another factor that attracts mosquitoes.

 Finally, the biggest factor when it comes to attracting mosquitoes is carbon dioxide.
-We all emit carbon dioxide when we breathe, and an increase in carbon dioxide can alert a mosquito that a potential host is nearby.
+We all emit carbon dioxide when we exhale, and an increase in carbon dioxide can alert a mosquito that a potential host is nearby.
 Also, more carbon dioxide is released when you exercise.
-So, if you are outside during evening hours, drinking a beer and sweating while playing cornhole, you’re pretty much guaranteed to end up with some mosquito bites.
+So, if you are outside during evening hours, drinking a beer, producing skin bacteria and sweating while playing cornhole, you’re pretty much guaranteed to end up with some mosquito bites.

 How to prevent mosquitoes from biting you